neeleythere/logseq/pages/A Tour of C++.md

 - ### Initializing Objects #cpp
   An object is initialized by the `new` keyword and deleted by the `delete` keyword.
 - ### Constants #cpp
   C++ offers two forms of *immutability*.
-Immutability is an important design choice as it offers stability and certainty.
+Immutability is an important design choice as it is able to enhance stability and certainty.
 	- `const` is primarily used to enforce behaviour.
-The value of which can be computed at compile time. `const` is typically used in conjunctions with [[Pointers & Reference Variables]]
+The value of which can be computed at compile time. `const` is typically used in conjunction with [[Pointers & Reference Variables]] to
 	- `constexpr` is more literal, and results in the eventual value being placed in read-only memory.
 -